All Episodes

 And I could be totally fucking this up.

-I'm not a lawyer just for the sake of the audience.
+I'm not a lawyer, just for the sake of the audience.

 But if you see someone on your property who steals something and is running away during the day, I don't believe you can kill them.

-If they do it at night, you can't.
+If they do it at night, what's the reasoning behind that?

 I don't know.